9 Best Exercises for Seniors: Your Workout Guide

 7. Cycling

-Another low-impact form of exercise, cycling is ideal for those who want to increase their leg strength, but can’t run or engage in other high-impact sports due to osteoporosis or joint issues, Dr. Shin says.
+Another low-impact form of exercise, cycling is ideal for those who want to increase their leg strength, but can’t run or engage in other high-impact sports due to osteoporosis or joint pain issues, Dr. Shin says.
 A 2017 analysis in the European Review of Aging and Physical Activity found that cycling also helps improve cardiovascular health, metabolic health, and cognitive performance in adults older than 70.

 If you have cycling trails near your home, consider scheduling regular bike rides with family or friends.
 Indoor cycling is another great option for those without access to trails or when weather conditions aren’t ideal.
 Plus, with a stationary bike, you don’t have to worry about falls or needing to wear a helmet.

-8. Strength and Aerobic Classes
+8. Strength and Aerobic Group Fitness Classes

 If you attend SilverSneakers classes, you already know that group exercise isn’t just a fantastic way to break a sweat.
 You’ll also have tons of fun and make new friends along the way, both of which are hugely important when it comes to making exercise a habit.
 In fact, 2017 research in BMC Public Health notes that the social aspect of group exercise increases activity levels in older adults over the long term.